tucats/ego/LANGUAGE.md

     show("Bob", "Smith")

-This example will run the function `show` with the two string values, and printe the formatted message "The name is Bob Smith".
+This example will run the function `show` with the two string values, and print the formatted message "The name is Bob Smith".
 However, the function doesn't return a value (none specified after the parameter list before the function body) so there is no `return` statement needed in this case.

-Also note that the invocation of the `show` function does not specify a variable in which to store the result, becuase there is none.
+Also note that the invocation of the `show` function does not specify a variable in which to store the result, because there is none.
 In this way you can see that a function can be called with a value that can be used in an assignment statement or an expression, or just called and the result value ignored.
   Even if the `show` function returned a value, the invocation ignores the result and it is discarded.

-## The `defer` Statement  <a name="deferstmt"></a>
+## The `defer` Statement  <a name="defer-statement"></a>

 Sometimes a function may have multiple places where it returns from, but always wants to execute the same block of code to clean up a function (for example, closing a file that had been opened).
 For example,

-    func getname() bool {
+    func getName() bool {
         f := io.Open("name")
         defer io.Close(f)